The Boulevard (stadium): Other uses

 The stadium has also been used for football with Hull City A.F.C. using the ground at times for their home matches.
+The football team moved out after finding a new home at Boothferry Park in August 1947.

 Closure and demolition

-On 17 June 2009 it was announced that the Boulevard would close to greyhound racing once again after less than 2 years.
-After going to once a week racing, promoter Dave Marshall pulled the plug on funding for the stadium.
-On 22 August 2010, BBC Humberside reported that the stadium was in the process of being demolished after a council inspection due to safety concerns.
+In June 2009, it was announced that The Boulevard would close to greyhound racing once again after less than two years.
+After going to once-a-week racing, promoter Dave Marshall pulled the plug on funding for the loss-making stadium, with the last race being held on 17 June.